 2. With sound - video mode

-This mode is enabled by clicking the 🔊 button in the app.
-It adds audio, a 1-second buffer and increases quality and fps of your stream.
+This mode is enabled by clicking the audio button in the app.
+It adds audio, a 1-second buffer, and increases the quality and fps of your stream.

 ️ If audio does not play from the Airtame-equipped display when clicking the icon, please try to manually select a resolution that supports audio.